espruino/EspruinoDocs/boards/ESP32.md

 ### Installing drivers

-Depending on the board and operating system you have, you might want to install the FTDI or Silicon Labs USB driver:
+Depending on the board and operating system you have, you might need to install the FTDI or Silicon Labs USB driver:

 * [FTDI](http://www.ftdichip.com/Drivers/D2XX.htm)
 * [Silicon Labs CP210x](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers)